insoutt/tinymce-equation-editor/README.md

 <script type="text/javascript">
     tinymce.init({
         selector: 'textarea',
+        extended_valid_elements: 'span[class|style|data-atom-id]', // Important for MathLive to work
         plugins: ['equation-editor'],
         toolbar: 'equation-editor',
     });
 </script>
 ```
+**Important:** You need to add the `extended_valid_elements` option to allow MathLive to work.
+This prevents TinyMCE from removing empty `span` elements that are used by MathLive.
+Another option is to use the `verify_html: false,` option to prevent TinyMCE to remove empty blocks.
 ## Configuration

 The configuration options for `equation-editor` plugin are: